Gralerfics/pipelined_arithmetic/README.md

                 }
             ],
             "stages": "${STAGE}",
-            "notice": "This is a pipelined ripple adder with WIDTH = ${WIDTH}."
+            "reminder": "This is a pipelined ripple adder with WIDTH = ${WIDTH}."
         }
     }
 }